pradiptas/vagrant-ubuntu-provisioning/README.md

 Assumption: This instruction is applicable for MacOS only
 # vagrant-ubuntu-provisioning
 - Provision a Ubuntu 18.04 LTS VM
-- Pre-install Docker Engine, pip and jq
+- Pre-install Docker Engine, pip, nano and jq
 - Add user to docker group

 # Instruction for Vagrant